TheDean/UWPanel/README.md

 *   [Tableau](https://public.tableau.com/s/).
 Free and powerful data graphing tool.
 *   [DigitalOcean](https://www.digitalocean.com/?refcode=7177dc77f321).
 Cheap and easy web hosting.

 Of note - You **WILL** get frustrated, feel like a hack and think there's no way you will ever get this stuff.
-It happens to everyone when the first start learning to code.
+It happens to everyone when they first start learning to code.
 Stick with it, ask people online and Google your errors.
 Eventually you'll master the craft.
 Good luck.